BenLauwens/ES313/Setup/readme.md

 ## CDN computer
 1. Install Julia from the software center.
 2. Download the [course repository](https://github.com/BenLauwens/ES313.jl) from GitHub and extract the zip file in a folder of your choice (e.g. in 'My Documents')
-3. Navigate to the `Setup` folder in the extracted folder and execute `ES313 - WINDOWS.bat`.
-This small script should activate Julia, fetch all relevant updates and install the required packages.
+3. Start Julia.
+Use the following instruction to fetch all relevant updates and install the required packages (assuming you extracted the files in the my documents folder):
+    ```julia
+    include(joinpath(homedir(),"Documents/ES313.jl-master/Setup/configES313.jl"))
+    ```

     *Note:* In order to be able to install or update packages, you will need to connect to a network other than CDN as the corporate proxy blocks the updates.
 4. Enjoy the course